polepi/polepi/README.md

 ## 😃 About me

-🎓 Epitech Barcelona, Year 1 Student
+🎓 Epitech Barcelona, Year 1 Student in Bachelor + Master’s Degree in Computer Science

 ⚡ Currently working in C